-The thought of Irish shamrocks evokes visions of the green landscape of the Emerald Isle as surely as does St. Patrick's Day itself.
-But there is no real McCoy that can claim to be the authoritative version.
-If you have your heart set on making such an identification, you had better start looking for some 4-leaf clovers, because you'll need lots of luck!
-But ironically, the latter, themselves do not qualify, for reasons that history makes clear.
+The thought of Irish shamrocks evokes visions of the green landscape of the Emerald Isle as surely as does Saint Patrick's Day, itself.
+But if you're seeking the real McCoy, you'd better start looking for some four-leaf clovers, because you'll need lots of luck: There is no authoritative version.
+Ironically, there's also a big difference between shamrocks and four-leaf clovers, for reasons that history makes clear.

-The term "shamrock" derives from the Irish word, seamrog, which translates as "little clover."
-Rather vague, considering that there are many kinds of clovers -- and even more plants that can pass as clovers to the layman.
-Consequently, in St. Patrick's Day celebrations a number of plants serve as Irish shamrocks.
-But identifying a particular plant as the one and only true Irish shamrock is a dubious practice, botanically speaking.
+The term, "shamrock," comes from the Irish word, seamrog, which translates as "little clover."
+That's rather vague, considering that there are many kinds of clovers (and even more plants that often pass as clovers).
+Consequently, in Saint Patrick's Day celebrations a number of plants serve as Irish shamrocks.

-Even among the denizens of Ireland, itself, there is no consensus that dubs one particular group of plants as the true Irish shamrocks, as was reported in a 1988 survey.
+Even among the Irish, there is no consensus that dubs one particular group of plants as the true Irish shamrocks, botanically speaking, as was reported in a 1988 survey.
 The survey, conducted at the National Botanic Gardens, Glasnevin, Dublin, revealed that when the Irish wear the "shamrock," it can be any one of four plants.
 Three of the plants are clovers, while the fourth is a clover-like plant known as "medick."
-All four are in the Pea family:
+All four are in the pea family:

-Various members of the Oxalis genus, such as the so-called "black shamrocks" and the wood sorrel family (e.g., Oxalis acetosella) are also sold as shamrocks for St. Patrick's Day.
-These clover look-alikes are more easily cultivated as houseplants than is real clover, making them popular for interior decorating during St.
+Various members of the Oxalis genus, such as the so-called "black shamrocks" and the wood sorrels (for example, Oxalis acetosella) are also sold as shamrocks for Saint Patrick's Day.
+These clover look-alikes are more easily cultivated as houseplants than is real clover, making them popular as indoor decorations for Saint Patrick's Day.

-The Legend of St. Patrick and Irish Shamrocks
+The Legend of Saint Patrick and Irish Shamrocks

-What medick, the wood sorrels and the true clovers all have in common is a trifoliate leaf structure, i.e., a compound leaf with three leaflets.
-The number 3, of course, is significant in the Christian religion, because of the doctrine of the Trinity.
+What medick, the wood sorrels, and the true clovers all have in common is a leaf made up of three leaflets.
+The number three is significant in the Christian religion because of the doctrine of the Trinity.
 Irish legend has it that the missionary, Saint Patrick demonstrated the principle behind the Trinity using a shamrock, pointing to its three leaflets united by a common stalk.
 But there is no way of determining with certainty the exact plant referred to in the legend.
-This much we can say about Irish shamrocks, however.
-By definition, for a clover to represent the Trinity, it would have to bear 3 (and only 3) leaves.
-So for all the good luck they allegedly bring, 4-leaf clovers technically can't be considered shamrocks (not in the sense that St. Patrick made the latter famous, at least).
+This much we can say about Irish shamrocks, however: By definition, for a clover to represent the Trinity, it would have to bear three (and only three) leaves.
+So for all of the good luck they allegedly bring, four-leaf clovers technically can't be considered shamrocks (not in the sense in which Saint Patrick made the latter famous, at least).

-As we have seen above, the three leaves of the "shamrock" represent the three persons of the Trinity.
-But what of the notion that four leaf clovers bring good luck?
+Thus the three leaves of the "shamrock" represent the three persons of the Trinity.
+But what of the notion that four-leaf clovers bring good luck?
 Since the operative number here is four, the history behind these lucky charms clearly must be different from the Trinitarian tradition behind the shamrock.
-It is widely believed that the significance invested in them goes back to pre-Christian Celtic times, although I haven't found the evidence to back up this assertion.

 Celtic dominance once extended across Ireland and much of Western Europe.
-It was the Druids (Celtic priests) who elevated four leaf clovers to the status of good-luck charms, allegedly potent against malevolent spirits.
-Their status as Celtic charms is the origin of the modern belief in their power to bestow good luck.
+It was the priests of the Celts, called "Druids," who elevated four-leaf clovers to the status of good luck charms, allegedly potent against evil spirits.
+Their status as Celtic charms is the origin of the modern belief in their power to bring good luck.